Skip to main content

 security

-Availability Most Azure regions
+Availability Available in most Azure regions

 Data Sovereignty EU regions available